 The EM&V CSP conducted file reviews and site visits for 59 nonresidential lighting retrofit projects and 10 new construction projects for a total gross impact sample size of 69 completes.
 Differences between the reported and ex post savings result from corrections to independent variables made by the EM&V CSP, including lighting annual hours of use (HOU), presence or absence of cooling in spaces involved in the project, fixture counts, and fixture quantities.
 In some instances where HOU values were stipulated by building type, the building type designation was corrected if needed.
-The kWh realization rate differed from 1.0, primarily because of corrections to the HOU, with additional differences due to corrections to cooling classifications, fixture counts, and fixture wattages.
+The kWh realization rate differed from 1.0, primarily because of counts, and fixture due to corrections to cooling classifications, fixture counts, and fixture wattages.
 The factors affecting the kW realization rate were corrections to cooling classification, building types, and fixture types.